masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

       `-- programmers.txt
   ```

-  This enables you to register new types of hardware platforms such as the Sagnuino, without having to copy the files into your Arduino SDK.
+  This enables you to register new types of hardware platforms such as the Sagnuino, without
+  having to copy the files into your Arduino SDK.

   The `board.txt` describes the target boards and bootloaders.
-While `programmers.txt` the programmer defintions.
+While `programmers.txt` the
+  programmer defintions.

-  A good example of a *Hardware Platform* is in the Arduino SDK: `${ARDUINO_SDK_PATH}/hardware/arduino/`
+  A good example of a *Hardware Platform* is in the Arduino SDK:

-{#user-content-bundling-arduino-cmake}
+  `${ARDUINO_SDK_PATH}/hardware/arduino/`

 ### Bundling Arduino CMake

-Using **Arduino CMake** in your own project is simple, you just need a single directory called **cmake** .
+Using **Arduino CMake** in your own project is simple, you just need a single directory called
+**cmake** .
 Just copy that entire directory into you project and you are set.

 Copying the **cmake** directory, although simple is not the best solution.
-If you are using GIT for source code versioning, the best solution is using a submodule.
-The submodule gives you the power of updating to the latest version of **Arduino CMake** without any effort.
-To add a submodule do:
+If you are using GIT
+for source code versioning, the best solution is using a submodule.
+The submodule gives you the
+power of updating to the latest version of **Arduino CMake** without any effort.
+To add a
+submodule do:

 ```
 git submodule add git://github.com/queezythegreat/arduino-cmake.git arduino-cmake